topheman/topheman-datavisual/README.md

 * npm install
 * bower install
-* grunt init to create the server/config/local.env.js - set your twitter credentials there
+* copy `server/config/local.env.default.js` to `server/config/local.env.js` and set your twitter credentials there (for dev purposes)
 * grunt serve - you're good to go

 For the moment the module `twitter-stream-channels` is still in dev and not yet published on npm.
 Some problems with npm link on windows, so I call the module with a relative path temporarily.